Previous Page Next Page

 Reports Alleging Abuse or Neglect by Biological Child of the Caregiver

 A caregiver’s biological child who abuses a child in care may be considered an alleged perpetrator in a DCI intake if the biological child is 10 years old or older.
+The intake specialist uses the child’s chronological age to determine eligibility as an AP at the intake level.
+The intake specialist documents all known special needs, including developmental level, in the narrative.

 If a reporter alleges that a caregiver’s biological child abused or neglected a child in care, the caregiver is also listed as an alleged perpetrator of NSUP.
 The caregiver is ultimately responsible for the child who was abused or neglected.